valahdyo/Simon-game/README.md

 * JQuery

 ## Setup
-To run this project, simply run index.html in one folder
+To run this project, simply run index.html in one folder or you can visit: https://valahdyo.github.io/Simon-game/